 When I process my images I follow the following workflow generally:

-Sort through photos of the astrophotography target and reject those photos with star trailing, bad focus or tacking errors.
+- Sort through photos of the astrophotography target and reject those photos with star trailing, bad focus or tracking errors.
 I normally do this in Adobe Bridge.

 On one or two occasions I have had some problems with images processed in Siril so I also save the raw stacked image so if there are any issues I can stretch and adjust these myself in Photoshop.